MarkusMannheim/code-breaker/README.md

 ## Epilogue: A fifth puzzle?

-A day after releasing the coin, the ASD announced that [it contained a *bonus* hidden message](https://www.abc.net.au/news/2022-09-02/asd-50-cent-code-cracked-by-14yo-tasmanian-boy/101401978).
+A day after releasing the coin, the ASD announced that [it contained a bonus message](https://www.abc.net.au/news/2022-09-02/asd-50-cent-code-cracked-by-14yo-tasmanian-boy/101401978).
 I'm not particularly keen to read it, as it's almost certainly written in LinkedIn-speak like the other messages.
 But cracking it should be fun.

-The question is: Where to start?
-One obvious place is the series of strange characters at the base of the coin's tails side:
+The question is: where to start?
+One apparent place is the series of strange characters at the base of the coin's tails side:

 ![A series of strange characters](./media/codelogo.jpg)